MouronRoger/eulogos/docs/death-to_urns/eulogos-urn-elimination-plan.md

 # Eulogos URN Elimination Implementation Plan

+> **COMPLETED:** This plan has been fully implemented.
+All URN-related code has been removed from the codebase.
+The implementation jumped directly to the final phase since there were no active users requiring a gradual transition.

 ## Overview

 This implementation plan details the process of removing URN-based path resolution from the Eulogos project and establishing the `integrated_catalog.json` as the single source of truth for all path resolution.
 The plan is designed for a codebase with no active users, allowing for a clean architectural transition rather than a gradual migration.